mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 As previously discussed, a proper dynamical system for a reservoir should maintain the echo state property.
 For the LI-ESN, this is acheived by setting the spectral radius of the reservoir to approximately $1$ to operate the system at the edge of chaos.

 The astute reader may be wondering if the system remains stable if the spectral radius is set to greater than $1$.
-While at first glance, it may seem that the system would be unstable with spectral radius greater than $1$ because the eigenvalue would be greater than $1$, the leaky integrator coeffecient ($a$) applies a damping behavior that keeps the system stable.
+While at first glance, it may seem that the system would be unstable with spectral radius greater than $1$ because the biggest eigenvalue would be greater than $1$, the leaky integrator coeffecient ($a$) applies a damping behavior that keeps the system stable.
 To illustrate the significance of spectral radius, consider the following figures.

 The following figure shows the recursively generated output for a spectral radius $>1$

 <img src="../../images/project_images/rc_and_lorenz/spectral_radius_greater_than_1.png" alt="High spectral radius" width="80%"/>